Call Us

 Paddock Selection: Preferably select paddocks that are the warmest (i.e. north/ north-east facing) and/or sheltered, especially on south/south east boundaries, ryegrass dominant, have a high litter load, (topped, hay aftermath, laxly grazed, summer stalky).

-Sample a couple of paddocks if topography (e.g. hills, gullies) or management (e.g. irrigation) varies across farm
+Sample a couple of paddocks if topography (e.g. hills, gullies) or management (e.g. irrigation) varies across the farm.

 Sound advice on ‘managing a facial eczema aftermath!’